 Pizza is one of those foods that everyone enjoys — and rightly so.
-Its also not as simple as it used to be, with Neapolitan, wood-fired, vegan options and many other contemporary variations to choose from.
+With Neapolitan, wood-fired, vegan and many other contemporary variations to choose from, it’s the perfect feel-good meal.
 Thankfully, Sydney offers some truly gluttonous amount of very good pizza indeed.
 Here are some popular and some unsuspecting Sydney pizza shops we highly recommend.

 1. Lucio Pizzeria